-A chief aim of psychology has been to understand how individuals categorize and differentiate between different elements of the "blooming and buzzing confusion" (James 1890) of the environment.
-Research in the domain of concept learning has long used classification problems with discrete stimuli as a means to study generalization (Rosch 1973; Medin & Schaffer 1978).
-For instance, learning the category "sandwich" from examples of paninis and subs, and then generalizing confidently when shown a grilled cheese for the first time, but perhaps hesitating when shown a hotdog (Figure 1a).
-Important debates in this field
+A chief aim of psychology has been to understand how individuals categorize and differentiate between different elements of the "blooming and buzzing confusion" (James 1890, p.
+488) of the environment.
+Research in the domain of concept learning has long used classification problems with discrete stimuli as a means to study generalization (Rosch 1973, Medin & Schaffer 1978).
+An example would be learning the category "sandwich" from examples of paninis and subs and then generalizing confidently when shown a grilled cheese for the first time, but perhaps hesitating when shown a hotdog (Figure 1a).
+Important debates in this field have concerned a framework for understanding learning through trial-and-error feedback from the environment a strategic approach in learning or decision making where exploration is guided by specific goals or hypotheses, such as reducing subjective uncertainty